 Purchasing jewelry isn’t always as easy as it seems.
 It may be impromptu, well-planned, or to celebrate a special event.
 The right piece of jewelry will make a special day such as an engagement or holiday even more memorable.

 Of course, the holidays are when people buy the most jewels!
-Many of us who have a difficult time selecting jewelry may need some assistance.
-There are so many to choose from, including hoops, earrings, necklaces, and even charms and pendants.
+Many of us who have difficulty selecting jewelry may need some assistance.
+There are many to choose from, including hoops, earrings, necklaces, and even charms and pendants.
 Your jewelry buying reveals a lot about you and the person to whom you are offering it.
-We've compiled the five most useful and inexpensive jewelry-buying tips for you.
+We’ve compiled the five most useful and inexpensive jewelry-buying tips for you.